ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/ARCHITECTURE.md

 ### Context Diagram
 The context diagram shows the overall system and its interactions with external actors and systems:
 - **Primary Users**: Students seeking mental health support and academic guidance
-- **Secondary Users**: Mental health professionals who provide content and review anonymized data
+- **Secondary Users**: Content administrators who develop and manage general well-being, stress management, and mindfulness resources
 - **System Administrators**: Technical staff who maintain the system
-- **External Systems**: Email notification system and external resource databases
+- **External Systems**: Email notification system and external resource databases, and referral services for students with serious mental health concerns
 ### Container Diagram
 The container diagram breaks down the system into its major components:
 - **Web Application**: Primary interface for students and administrators
-- **Mobile Application**: Alternative access point optimized for mobile devices
 - **API Gateway**: Central access point for all services
 - **Authentication Service**: Handles user registration, login, and security
 - **Assessment Service**: Manages and processes mental health self-assessments